Heritage Education Trust

 Chief Executive

-Tracy is Chief Executive of the Heritage Education Trust, joint Chief Curator of Historic Royal Palaces and an honorary professor at Bishop Grosseteste University.
+Tracy is Chief Executive of the Heritage Education Trust, Chief Historian at Historic Royal Palaces and Chancellor and Professor of Tudor History at Bishop Grosseteste University.
 She is also an author, historian and broadcaster, specialising in the Tudor period.
-Her books include Elizabeth’s Women, which was Book of the Week on Radio 4, Thomas Cromwell, a Sunday Times bestseller, The Private Lives of the Tudors and most recently Henry VIII and the Men Who Made Him.
-Her debut novel, The King’s Witch, was published in 2018 and the final book in the trilogy, The Fallen Angel, was published in 2020.
+Her books include Elizabeth’s Women, which was Book of the Week on Radio 4, Thomas Cromwell, a Sunday Times bestseller, The Private Lives of the Tudors and Anne Boleyn & Elizabeth I. Her debut fiction trilogy, The King’s Witch, is set around the turbulent time of the Gunpowder Plot.

-Tracy has presented a number of history programmes for Channel 5, Yesterday TV and the Smithsonian Channel, including The Fall of Anne Boleyn, Inside the Tower of London and Henry VIII and the King’s Men.
+Tracy has presented a number of history programmes for Channel 5, Yesterday TV and the Smithsonian Channel, including The Princes in the Tower, The Fall of Anne Boleyn, Inside the Tower of London and Henry VIII and the King’s Men.
 She is a regular contributor to BBC History Magazine and gives talks on her books across the country and abroad.

 Robin Clutterbuck